Important: GPU temperature will vary depending on clock speed, voltage settings,

 |GPU Temperature Comparison|

-a list of typical temperatures for similar cards determined during TPU review.
+typical temperatures for similar cards as determined during TPU review.

 Clock ProfilesModern graphics cards have several clock profiles that are selected to balance power draw and performance requirements.

-The following table lists the clock settings for important performance scenarios and the GPU voltage that we measured.
-We performed the measurement on the pins of a coil or a capacitor near the GPU voltage regulator.
+The following table lists the clock settings for important performance scenarios and the GPU voltage that is used in those states.

-The card uses NVIDIA's dynamic overclocking mechanism, meaning it will dynamically adjust clock and voltage based on render load, temperature, and other factors.
+The card uses NVIDIA's dynamic overclocking mechanism, GPU Boost 4.0.
+It will dynamically adjust clock and voltage based on render load, temperature, and other factors.

-For the graph below, we recorded all GPU clock and voltage combinations of our benchmarking suite for the 1920x1200 resolution.
-The plotted points have transparency - they can add up to indicate more often used values.
-A light color means the clock/voltage combination is rarely used and a dark color means it's active a lot.
+For the graph below, we recorded all GPU clock and GPU voltage combinations of our 1920x1080 resolution benchmarking suite.
+The plotted points are transparent, which allows them to add up to indicate more often used values.
+A light color means the clock/voltage combination is rarely used and a dark color means it's active more often.